 - Topical DMSO – Dimethyl sulfoxide is a natural compound that kills pain and inflammation better than anything else.

 Note: If you really want to kick it up a notch, take Curamed, a concentrated curcumin supplement (the active pain-relieving phytochemical in turmeric).

-Learning how to live life without hydrocone can be difficult.
+Learning how to live life without hydrocodone can be difficult.
 We get so used to reaching for pills to give us energy and happiness.
-The next few months after getting off hydrococone at home will test you.
+The next few months after getting off hydrocodone at home will test you.
 The first 90 days after getting clean is when 90% of people relapse.
 Don’t let it happen to you!